 However, I'm breaking the rules this time.
 I made a cheesecake as a much-needed treat for myself and I am going to share the recipe with you!

 It's quickly cooling down in Australia, so it only made sense for me to make a cake inspired by Autumn/Winter.
 If you love pumpkin soup and creamy chai drinks, you will love this cake!

 After all, no one wants a cranky person making their cakes!

-The decorations look like a pixie’s playground (just how I like it).
-However, they are all mysteriously carefully spiced to complement the chai flavour of the cheesecake.
+The decorations look like a pixie's playground (just how I like it).
+However, they are all mysteriously carefully spiced to complement the chai flavor of the cheesecake.

-The cake is topped with whipped cinnamon coconut cream, blueberry cheesecake swirls lightly spiced with ginger, colourful bliss balls spiced like gingerbread and a chai tahini caramel.
-The cake is colourful and playful yet reminiscent of a warm chai tea or a warm hug in Australia’s cooling weather.
+The cake is topped with whipped cinnamon coconut cream, blueberry cheesecake swirls lightly spiced with ginger, colorful bliss balls spiced like gingerbread and a chai tahini caramel.
+The cake is colorful and playful yet reminiscent of a warm chai tea or a warm hug in Australia's cooling weather.